budak7273/ArmorModules/README.md

 - None of the milestones are appearing in the H.U.B. !
     - The milestones will not appear until you have unlocked at least one of the PowerSuit mod's equipment milestones which unlock the suit item, or this mod's Biofuel Power Suit.
 - Why does the green bar in my suit keep running out and my suit turning off?
     - The green bar is your suit's power bar - you're running out of power.
-Consider adding modules that increase Capacity and Power generation, or removing some modules.
+Consider adding modules that increase Capacity and Power Generation, or removing some modules.
 - Module _____ isn't working!
     - This mod can be broken by updates to the main PowerSuit mod, and I often miss things in my testing.
 Please check the [Github issues](https://github.com/budak7273/ArmorModules/issues/) to see if it has already been reported.
 If not, send a message in the `#help-using-mods` channel of the modding Discord mentioning me (Robb#6731) to let me know, or [post an issue on Github](https://github.com/budak7273/ArmorModules/issues/new/choose).
+- Why does my fuel meter read over 100%?
+    - Read the Suit HUD - Fuel Reserves section of this page.
 - Why can I craft the Dirty Reactor Module before I have access to nuclear processing and the Hazmat Suit?
     - This is an intended feature.
 Perhaps there's another way to protect yourself from the radiation damage you take crafting the module?
 - I still hear the radiation damage noise when I have full radiation resistance (ex.
 Integrated Hazmat Module)
     - This is a limitation of the base PowerSuit mod.
 I don't have a fix for this right now, sorry.
 - Why is everything so cheap/expensive/overpowered/weak?
     - I tried to balance the recipe costs and functionality of these modules according to my tastes, but I'm open to suggestions    - contact me on Discord (Robb#6731).
 Feel free to create a mod of your own to overwrite my mod's recipes for these items.

 </details>

 # Suit Info